 So how do we judge quality?
 With so many great brands to choose from, here's what professionals say:

-What Are the Steps Involved in the Process of Making Organic Wool?
+What Are the Steps in the Organic Wool Production Process?

-The process of making organic wool is as follows:
+The process of making natural wool is as follows:

 It's also naturally fire resistant (given its thermal insulation) so your risk levels are reduced there during sleep given these factors along with reducing your exposure to harmful chemicals thanks to the absence of toxic fire retardants.